If household technologies were royalty, your boiler would be king. Especially at this chilly time of year.

 Unless you’re a Corgi-registered engineer, it’s the only thing you can personally do to upkeep its maintenance.
 These services will ensure the boiler is safe and will indicate the need for repairs before any issues become expensive to solve.

 Available through energy providers or independent engineers, service costs range between £50 and £150.
+Some providers, such as British Gas offer an evaluation of your boiler and will give you a quote for replacing it with a brand new model.

 Your home insurance policy may also have boiler cover in place already.